 Items furnished by the College in public and common areas may not be moved from those spots.
 If such items are found in student rooms, it will be treated as theft of College property.

 Students may supplement College-owned furniture in common spaces with their own additions.
 However, the College is not responsible for damage or theft of non-College furnishings.
 It is the student’s responsibility to remove all non-College furnishings upon departure and summer shutdown.
-Furniture that remains in rooms and common spaces at the end of the academic year may be disposed of by the College.
+Furniture that remains in rooms and common spaces at the end of the academic year may be disposed of by the College in accordance with the abandoned property policy.

-Vandalism of college-provided phones will result in all hall or apartment residents bearing the cost of repairs or replacement and disciplinary action.
+Vandalism of College-provided phones will result in all hall or apartment/mod residents bearing the cost of repairs or replacement.